-Only days after 'A' and 'B' Companies had taken up their posting there, on February 16 of 1915, 'C' Company - the first re-enforcements for the original contingent\ - would arrive directly - through Liverpool of course - from Newfoundland.
+Only days after 'A' and 'B' Companies had taken up their posting there, on February 16 of 1915, 'C' Company - the first re-enforcements for the original contingent - would arrive directly - through Liverpool of course - from Newfoundland.
 On the final day of the month of March it had been the turn of 'D' Company to arrive - they via Halifax as well as Liverpool - to report...to duty...at Edinburgh.

-\This contingent, while a part of the Newfoundland Regiment, was not yet a battalion and would not be so for a further five months - as will be seen below.
+This contingent, while a part of the Newfoundland Regiment, was not yet a battalion and would not be so for a further five months - as will be seen below.

-Seven days after the arrival of Private Simms' 'E' Company in the Scottish capital, on May 11 the entire Newfoundland contingent was ordered elsewhere.
+Seven days after Private Taylor's 'E' Company's arrival in the Scottish capital, on May 11 the entire Newfoundland contingent was ordered elsewhere.